edresch/coalescence/coalescence.md

 * [Taoism](https://w.wiki/EPJ) is a Chinese tradition that emphasizes living in harmony with the Tao or 'the Way.'
 It refers to the principle that is the source, [pattern](https://imgur.com/bIOsFV5) and substance of everything that exists.

-* [The All](https://w.wiki/DRw) is the Hermetic, pantheistic, pandeistic or panentheistic view of God, which is that everything that is, or at least that can be experienced, collectively makes up The All.

-* [Emanationism](https://w.wiki/Cx5) is an idea in the cosmology or cosmogony of certain religious or philosophical systems.
-Emanation meaning "to flow from" is the mode by which all things are derived from the first reality, or principle.

-* "All differences in this world are of degree, and not of kind, because oneness is the secret of everything." - [Swami Vivekananda](https://w.wiki/CwK)
+* "If there is any such thing at all as intelligence, and love, and beauty, well, you’ve found it in other people.
+It exists in us as human beings.
+If it is there, in us, it is symptomatic of the scheme of things, as the apples are symptomatic of the apple tree or the rose of the rose bush. ***Our existence on the Earth is a symptom of the solar system,*** and its balances, as much as the solar system, in turn, is a symptom of our galaxy, and our galaxy in its turn is a symptom of the whole company of galaxies." - [Alan Watts](https://youtu.be/yYGHX8MgaX8)

+* ***"All flows from one source englobing and safeguarding all qualities-*** sweetness with fragrance, wine- quality and the savours of everything that may be tasted, all colours seen, everything known to touch, all that ear may hear, all melodies, every rhythm. ***For all There is heaven;*** earth is heaven, and sea heaven; and animal and plant and man; all is the heavenly content of that heaven: and the Gods in it... ***The soul which has never strayed from this love waits for no reminding from the beauty of our world... for it sees that all is put together..."*** - [Plotinus, Enneads, 204-270 AD.](https://www.sacred-texts.com/cla/plotenn/index.htm)

 * "Ultimately, the entire universe has to be understood as a single undivided whole, in which analysis into separately and independently existent parts has no fundamental status." - [David Bohm, Physicist](https://imgur.com/v97AaL2)

 * "The whole of Gurmat wisdom has been summarized most beautifully into one single digit.
 Ik ***"Oneness"*** means everything in the whole entire creation is one thing that looks like many different things. - [Satpal Singh](https://youtu.be/pTRTtYUONgs)

-* ***"All flows from one source englobing and safeguarding all qualities-*** sweetness with fragrance, wine- quality and the savours of everything that may be tasted, all colours seen, everything known to touch, all that ear may hear, all melodies, every rhythm. ***For all There is heaven;*** earth is heaven, and sea heaven; and animal and plant and man; all is the heavenly content of that heaven: and the Gods in it... ***The soul which has never strayed from this love waits for no reminding from the beauty of our world... for it sees that all is put together..."*** - [Plotinus, Enneads, 204-270 AD.](https://www.sacred-texts.com/cla/plotenn/index.htm)
+* "All differences in this world are of degree, and not of kind, because oneness is the secret of everything." - [Swami Vivekananda](https://w.wiki/CwK)

 *  "God is a circle whose center is everywhere, and its circumference nowhere." - [Empedocles](https://www.goodreads.com/quotes/109200)

-* "Form is emptiness, emptiness is form / Emptiness is not separate from form, form is not separate from emptiness / Whatever is form is emptiness, whatever is emptiness is form." - [The Heart Sutra](https://w.wiki/Cpa)

-* "Physical objects are not in space, but these objects are spatially extended.
-In this way, the concept of "empty space" loses its meaning." - [Albert Einstein](https://imgur.com/JrMMIj6)

-* "Emptiness is not nothing, it's everything, everything at once." - [The Womb of Buddhas](https://www.goodreads.com/book/show/1056304)

 * "All nature, all formations, all creatures exist in and with one another, and they will be resolved again into their own roots." - [Gospel of Mary](http://www.earlychristianwritings.com/text/gospelmary.html)

 * ***"A vast similitude interlocks all*** … All souls, all living bodies though they be ever so different … All identities that have existed or may exist on this globe, or any other globe, All lives, and deaths, all of the past, present, future, This vast similitude spans them, and always has spanned, And shall forever span them and compactly hold and enclose them." - [Walt Whitman](https://www.poetryfoundation.org/poems/48856/on-the-beach-at-night-alone)

-* “Basically, everything is one.
-There is no way in which you draw a line between things.
-What we do is make these subdivisions, but they’re *not real.* I think maybe poets … have some understanding of this.” - [Barbara McClintock, Nobel Prize-Winning physiologist](https://imgur.com/yZWAwKE)

-* "Inconceivable as it seems to ordinary reason, you — and all other conscious beings as such — are all in all." - [Erwin Schrödinger, Nobel Prize-Winning physicist](https://w.wiki/CmV)

-* And I think [the sages] point to the same depth in you, and in me, and in all of us.
-I think they are plugged into the All…. ***Your identity is indeed the All,*** and you are no longer part of that stream, you are that stream, with the All unfolding not around you but in you. - [Ken Wilber, A Brief History of Everything](https://www.goodreads.com/book/show/40363634)

-* "If there is any such thing at all as intelligence, and love, and beauty, well, you’ve found it in other people.
-It exists in us as human beings.
-If it is there, in us, it is symptomatic of the scheme of things, as the apples are symptomatic of the apple tree or the rose of the rose bush. ***Our existence on the Earth is a symptom of the solar system,*** and its balances, as much as the solar system, in turn, is a symptom of our galaxy, and our galaxy in its turn is a symptom of the whole company of galaxies." - [Alan Watts](https://youtu.be/yYGHX8MgaX8)

 * "God is one in Hasidic teachings means not God is one, but that ***everything is part of the divine.*** That means we're all connected.
 It means we're all children of God.
 It means we can all be here for each other.
 It means we're responsible for the world." - [Rabbi Yosef Yitzchak](https://youtu.be/iKd84AVZkIw?t=384)